Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries

 \paragraph{} The full many-body description of the interaction-induced reversal requires the development of suitable topological invariants for smooth confinements and strong interactions, which goes beyond the scope of this work.
 Nevertheless, we obtain an intuition of the boundary's topological origins using again the idea of shifted pump trajectories in the $\delta$--$\Delta$ plane with a staggered potential (c.f.~Fig.~\ref{fig:2}A).
-Numerical simulations have shown that a repulsive Hubbard $U$ can split the critical point at the origin into two separate ones~\cite{bertok_splitting_2022}, each retaining half the original topological charge.
+Numerical simulations have shown that a repulsive Hubbard $U$ can split the critical point at the origin into two separate ones~\cite{bertok_splitting_2022}.
+The topological invariant associated with enclosing one of the two critical points is a $2\pi$ winding of the charge Berry phase, compared to a winding of $4\pi$ in the non-interacting case.
 The distance between the new critical points is approximately $U$ up to a correction on the order of the tunnelling $t$~\cite{torio_phase_2001}.
 When the trajectory encloses both critical points, quantised drift of two spins $(\uparrow,\downarrow)$ is expected, as in the non-interacting system.
 As the position-dependent local tilt $\Delta_{\rm{ext}}(j)$ shifts the trajectory upwards, it will enclose only one of the critical points beyond certain position along $x$ (Fig.~\ref{fig:3}E).
-This indicates a transition of topological properties and the emergence of an interacting topological edge in real space.
+This implies a change of a topological invariant as function of space which, according to the bulk-edge correspondence, should lead to the emergence of an interacting topological edge.
 The estimation of the interacting boundary at $\Delta_{\rm{ext}}(j)\simeq\Delta_{0}-U/2$ lies close to the centre and agrees with the microscopic picture discussed above.
 Similar to the non-interacting case, this boundary should be considered as the outermost position of the reflective region.

 \paragraph{}In conclusion, we have experimentally observed a reversal of quantised Hall drifts at a topological boundary in a harmonic potential.
 The reflection is a direct manifestation of the gapless nature of topological edge modes between Chern bands of opposite sign.
 We explore the effect of Hubbard interactions, both attractive and repulsive, and find an asymmetric behavior with respect to $U=0$.
 While on the attractive side the topological boundary is unaffected, repulsive interactions lead to the emergence of a second interface, featuring a splitting of quantised drifts.
 As a result, our experiments could enable the realisation of circular current patterns for constructing novel many-body phases~\cite{letscher_growing_2015}.
 More broadly, our work allows the exploration of the bulk-edge correspondence in the presence of interactions~\cite{irsigler_interacting_2019}, as well as the investigation of edge reconstruction~\cite{chklovskii_electrostatics_1992} in the quantum Hall effect and in interacting topological insulators.